sugwg/gw170817-pg-modes/README.md

 The last data file is a convenience posterior-only file that combines 9 analyses together into one posterior file.

 1. This file is `combined_posterior_file/only_posterior_9_combined_uni_narrow_f0.hdf`.
-It only contains samples from the posterior, $\beta=1$, in the parallel tempering analyses.
+It only contains samples from the posterior, beta=1, in the parallel tempering analyses.
 It is used for the posterior plotting for Figure 3.

 ## Notebooks

 An ipython notebook is provided, [pg_mode_notebook.ipynb](https://github.com/sugwg/gw170817-pg-modes/blob/master/pg_mode_notebook.ipynb) for regenerating the plots used in "Constraints on nonlinear tides due to p-g mode coupling from the neutron-star merger GW170817", with some additional posterior plots.
 All results are generated using the [PyCBC v1.12.3 release](https://github.com/gwastro/pycbc/releases/tag/v1.12.3).

 ## Acknowledgements
-We thank Reed Essick, and Nevin Weinberg for helpful discussion and pointing out errors in our Bayes factor calculation in an earlier draft of the arXiv manuscript~\citep{Essick:2018wvj}.
+We thank Reed Essick, and Nevin Weinberg for helpful discussion and pointing out errors in our Bayes factor calculation in an earlier draft of the arXiv manuscript (Essick & Weinberg (2018) "A Comparison of pg Tidal Coupling Analyses").
 We thank Chaitanya Afle, Nils Andersson, Soumi De, Daniel Finstad, and Pantelis Pnigouras for helpful discussions.
 We thank Alex Nitz for writing the initial version of the code for nonlinear tides in PyCBC.

 ## Funding
 The authors were supported by the National Science Foundation grant PHY-1707954.
 Computational work was supported by Syracuse University and National Science Foundation grant OAC-1541396.
 This research has made use of data obtained from the [Gravitational Wave Open Science Center](https://www.gw-openscience.org/about/).